 The Human Enterprise marks the continual emergence of new levels of complexity.

 The transition to greater complexity is linked to the creation of new forms of interdependence and larger patterns of cooperation and new collective structures.
 Our survival as a species is predicated on our capacity to cooperate.

 Play and Learning

 Many animals play but mainly to practice basic survival skills.
-Generally, humans have the longest period of protected play, that begins in early childhood and extends until the rites of passage in our early teens, approximately 10 years.
+Generally, humans have the longest period of protected play, approximately ten years, that begins in early childhood and extends until the rites of passage in our early teens.
 Children play to develop imagination, creating hypothetical scenarios to test and learn.
 During childhood we build the brain wiring to explore.

 We do less of this as we get older.
 Years ago on a walk through nature with my son, I stood and watched him explore with enthusiasm and surprise.
 He was delighted with each little discovery.
 As I watched, I realized that he was seeing things for the first time.
 Prior experience not being a factor allowed him to see without pre-determination or expectation.
 He saw things as they were and not as he expected them to be.
 That was my problem to overcome.
 The world is filled with wonder and if I take pause to focus on an aspect of it I may discover something new in something old.

 There are at least two kinds of games.
 One can be called finite, the other infinite.